 An Ecosocialist Path to Limiting Global Temperature Rise to 1.5°C

-Richard Smith argues for an emergency plan to meet the climate emergency and "do what the science demands before it's too late."
-This is an abridged version of a paper that will appear in the March 1, 2019 special issue of Real-World Economics Review.
+An emergency plan to meet the climate emergency and "do what the science demands before it's too late."
+This is an abridged version of a paper that appeared in a special issue of the Real-World Economics Review.

 I. The IPCC Report “Global Warming of 1.5°C” and the imperative to immediately suppress fossil fuel production

-Soaring GHG emissions over the past five years, rising atmospheric CO2 concentrations, ice-cap retreats, intensified storms, summer forest fires reaching even above the Arctic circle, and die-offs of the world’s coral reefs have all raised concerns about what even a little bit more warming would bring.
+Soaring GHG emissions over the past five years, rising atmospheric CO2 concentrations, ice-cap retreats, intensified storms, forest fires above the Arctic circle, and die-offs of the world’s coral reefs have all raised concerns about what even a little bit more warming would bring.
 Parts of the planet including the Arctic and many inland areas, have already warmed beyond 1.5°C. California is on fire most of the year.
-The worst hurricanes are twice as severe (more precipitation, slower passage, greater wind speeds) as they used to be.
-This is just a short start.
-Climate breakdown occurring much more quickly than expected is one reason why climate scientists now think that the goal just five years ago of limiting warming to 2°C “increasingly seems disastrous in this context.”
-The Paris pledges were never sufficient even to keep warming below 3°C let alone 2°C. Few of the signatories have even managed to meet the low bars they set for themselves and he world’s largest countries including China, the U.S., and Canada have us on track to a 4-5°C warming.
-As CO2 concentrations continue growing, preventing runaway warming is going to require ever deeper, truly draconian cuts in emissions, which will mean greater economic disruption.
+The worst hurricanes are twice as severe (more precipitation, slower passage, greater wind speeds) than they used to be.
+And this is just a start.
+Rapid climate breakdown is one reason why climate scientists now think that the goal just five years ago of limiting warming to 2°C “increasingly seems disastrous in this context.”
+The Paris pledges were never sufficient even to keep warming below 3°C let alone 2°C. Few of the signatories have even managed to meet the low bars they set for themselves.
+The world’s largest countries including China, the U.S., and Canada have us on track to a 4-5°C warming.
+As CO2 concentrations continue growing, preventing runaway warming is going to require ever deeper, truly draconian cuts in emissions, which will mean great economic disruption.
 IPCC estimates already show us needing to achieve a near vertical drop in emissions in the early 2020s.
 Every day we delay getting off of fossil fuels increases the probability that we won’t be able to save ourselves.